sabrinachung0406/sabrina-portfolio/README.md

 ![wireframepart II](https://user-images.githubusercontent.com/59816652/74610305-16855080-50c0-11ea-95d9-bd62f502f815.png)

 ## User Feedback
+*Target audience*
 My target audience is basically anyone who is interested in the movie industry, or enjoy watching movies, but the major target group would be people between 20 and 30, who grew up with Disney animated films and keep on being influenced by Disney works throughout the years.
 Therefore, I interviewd four people between this age range, including both genders for user feedback.
+*Interview protocol*
-The interviews were conducted euther in English or Mandarin, I walked though the website but not going too into the details because I wnat to see their reaction and understanding of the material without me exlaining every single detail.
+The interviews were conducted either in English or Mandarin, I walked though the website while showing the balasmiq wireframe and told them in a story flow but did not explain too much details because I want to know their reaction to and understanding of the material without me explaining every single detail.
+The questions are:
+1. What do you think the purpose is?
+2. What did you find confusing?
+3. What would you change?
+4. Did you know the information before reading the website?
+5. What would you do after reading the website?

-* 1. Student, 22, Heinz College *
+**1. Student, 22, Heinz College**
 - Overall Comments:
 I think it is very clear and easy to read, and the topic is interesting so the audience can engage easily.
 - What do you think the purpose is? :